 Recent collaborations include an array of leading figures from the music scene, including Sam Lee, Rab Noakes and Emily Smith.

-2020 sees the release of a new studio album, 'Time Is Going Faster,' the 25th of her career.
-The album includes brand new songs which Barbara has written especially for the project, together with songs by Gerry Rafferty, Willy Russell and traditional material reworked for the album, which has been produced by Nick Holland.
+2020 saw the release of Barbara's revised and updated autobiography as well as a new studio album, 'Time Is Going Faster,' the 25th of her career.
+The album featured brand new songs written by Barbara especially for the project, together with tracks by Gerry Rafferty, Willy Russell and traditional material reworked for the album.
+Several of the tracks were included in her first online concert, 'Ballads and Blether,' which streamed live in March 2021, which was followed by a CD and DVD release of the show.

 Following her move back to Scotland, Barbara now lives in Edinburgh with her husband, Oliver, and a floating population of three sons, Colm, Gabriel and Archie.
 She is an Ambassador for Alzheimer's awareness at Nordoff-Robbins Scotland and Patron of both Fife Headway and the Fife Society for the Blind.